-Independent consultants provide independent peer review of allied health practitioner (physical or psychological) treatment.
+Independent consultants provide independent peer review of allied health practitioner (physical or psychological) treatment in the NSW workers compensation system.

 - the treatment duration, frequency and/or whether treatment is reasonably necessary

-- treatment that has continued for an extended period without any improvement in functional outcomes, particularly in relation to a worker’s capacity
+- treatment that has continued for an extended period without any improvement in functional outcomes, particularly in relation to the worker’s capacity

 - the treatment approach most likely to achieve positive work outcomes for the worker